apthos/Event-Times/README.md

 #### July 31
 - Decided to display the user's created events on the profile view controller.
 Originally, I planned on displaying a new view controller, but it is unnecessary to split the profile and the user's created events into two different view controllers.
 - Decided to implement a long press gesture recognizer for managing a users' events.
 By holding down on an event in the "My Events" table, an action sheet appears with options to either edit or delete the event.
+#### August 4
+- Decided to add visual polish by incorporating the Material Design library by Google.
+Material Design includes many components that can enhance the user experience of my app.
+The implementation seems to be mainly programmatic, which will require some refactoring in my code.